'Best gift in 2020': COVID-19 vaccinations begin in Latin America | Health

 'Best gift in 2020': COVID-19 vaccinations begin in Latin America

-Mexico on Thursday inoculated its first person against COVID-19, kicking off a fightback from a pandemic that has killed 120,000 people in the country and battered the economy, celebrating a Christmas roll-out that also began elsewhere Latin America.
+Mexico on Thursday inoculated its first person against COVID-19 to kick off a fightback from a pandemic that has killed 120,000 people in the country and battered the economy, celebrating a Christmas roll-out that also began elsewhere in Latin America.
 In a ceremony broadcast on national media and watched by the president, officials directed the administration of the Pfizer vaccine to 59-year-old nurse Maria Irene Ramirez, head nurse at the intensive care unit of Mexico City's Ruben Lenero hospital.

 Mexican infections and deaths are surging, putting hospitals under immense strain, and prompting fresh lockdowns in Mexico City and its urban sprawl last week.
 A Stanford University-Mexico CIDE research group study found Mexico City could breach its hospital capacity in late December and peak in late January.